-The Streets and Open Spaces ServiceHighway Operations team will be responsible for the control of all unauthorised advertisements within the confines of the highway, which includes pavement and verge areas.
-The Streets and Open Spaces ServiceHighway Operations team will be responsible for the control of unauthorised advertisements attached to street furniture.
+The Highway Operations team service will be responsible for the control of all unauthorised advertisements within the confines of the highway, which includes pavement and verge areas.
+The Highway Operations team service will be responsible for the control of unauthorised advertisements attached to street furniture.